SpencerMcMurray/PokeSoul/README.md

 # Get Started

-This website uses React in the front-end and Flask Restful in the back-end, to get started follow these steps:
+This website uses React in the front-end and Node/Express in the back-end, to get started follow these steps:

 * Clone the repository